sapio-lang/sapio/docs/DEVELOPMENT.md

 lookups.
 Dropping a child does not restore attempts.
 A new top-level handle or `fresh_clone()` receives independent fuel, memory and nested-call allowances;
 ordinary calls on an existing handle do not reset them.
 Allocating host callbacks cannot recursively reenter the guest allocator.
-The WASM signing import accepts only checked signature additions, just like native signing.
+Compilation receives an explicit public `LoweringPlan` through `context.lowering`.
+The WASM host exposes no signer selection or PSBT-signing imports; guests derive supported covenant policies locally from those public inputs.
+See [covenant lowering](ENFORCEMENT.md).

 These are guest execution limits, not a wall-clock deadline or a process memory limit.
-Native compilation, host serialization/schema work and emulator I/O are outside instruction metering.
-Emulator I/O has its own request deadlines below.
+Native compilation and host serialization/schema work are outside instruction metering.
+Signer I/O occurs separately during binding and signing, with its own request deadlines below.
 Wasmer may reserve substantially more virtual address space than the accessible linear-memory limit.
 Evaluate those costs before exposing compilation as a service.